WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 WHAT IS THE 5/24 RULE?

-5/24 means that Chase will not approve you for any credit cards (personal or business) if you have received five or more credit cards from any bank in the past 24 months.
+5/24 is an unofficial Chase rule that means they will not approve you for any credit cards (personal or business) if you have received five or more credit cards from any bank in the past 24 months.
 This is a hard and fast rule.
 There is no going around this.
 Keep in mind, this is a Chase rule, you can still get approved from other banks if you are over 5/24.

 HOW DOES THIS AFFECT STRATEGY?